AlinaNova21/node-ld/README.md

 ## Node.js Lego Dimensions Library

 NOTE: This does not currently work for the Xbox version of the toypad.
 It will connect but no responses will be received.
-If someome manages to get it working, please let me know so I can make this more compatible.
+If someone manages to get it working, please let me know so I can make this more compatible.

 ### Requirements
 Node.js 4.1 or newer. https://nodejs.org